Jeppe-T-K/LG-competition/docs/gameinfo.md

 <tr>
   <td> <img src="{{ 'assets/img/SwitchCollectableFlower.png' | relative_url }}"  alt="switchcollactable" width = 75px height = 75px></td>
     <td>Blooming Flower (1hp)</td>
-    <td>SwitchCollactable</td>
+    <td>SwitchCollectable</td>
     <td>8, 21, 22</td>
     <td> The flower can only be collected when active (typically 2 turns).
-Typically has a max number of active flowers on the board at a time</td>
+Typically has a max number of active flowers on the board at a time. </td>
 </tr>

 <tr>